Reddish House: 20th century

 The house was inhabited by Norah Young until 1918, and by Major C.A.
 Wells until 1929 when it was purchased by R.W.
 Williamson to amalgamate the 100 acres into the neighbouring Knowle farm.
 In 1935 Claude Williamson sold the house and its 2.5 acre gardens to Dr. Lucius Wood and his wife Clara who lived there from 1935 until 1947, running his General Practice and dentistry.
-Their son, the artist Christopher Wood is buried with them in the village churchyard; his headstone was carved by Eric Gill.
+Their son, the artist Christopher Wood, is buried with them in the village churchyard; his headstone was carved by Eric Gill.

 After losing the tenancy of his beloved Ashcombe House, society photographer and artist Sir Cecil Beaton bought nearby Reddish House in 1947 and transformed the interior.
 Beaton added rooms on the eastern side, extended the parlour southwards, and introduced many new fittings.
 Greta Garbo was a visitor.
 The upper floor had been equipped for illegal cock-fighting at the beginning of the 20th century; Beaton used the cages as wardrobes to store the costumes for his play "The Gainsborough Girls".
 The water garden he created in 1971 in the meadow at the front of the house, with meandering walks, is still in place.
 Beaton also added the indoor "Winter Garden" with a glass dome roof and a small pool in the marble floor.
 A historic research report by Adam Architecture is less complimentary about some other changes made during his tenure: "Beaton removed some important historic features within the house such as original partitioning and several fireplaces, and hid elements such as timber framing".
 He remained at the house until his death in 1980 and is buried in the churchyard.

 The house was Grade II listed in March 1960, originally as Reddish Manor and stables; the listing was updated in December 1986.
 The list entry does not discuss the modifications made by Beaton and simply states that "it is probable that some of the interior was remodelled by Cecil Beaton".

 In 1980, Ursula Henderson bought the house from the estate of Cecil Beaton and lived there until 1987, when she moved to the neighbouring village of Bishopstone.
 She was born Ursula von Pannwitz and was once styled Countess of Chichester from her first marriage to John Pelham, 8th Earl of Chichester who died on active service in 1944.
+While living at Reddish House, Henderson kept macaws which flew noisily and freely around the village, stripping bark from trees.

 The house was owned and extensively renovated by musician Robert Fripp and his wife Toyah Willcox from December 1987 until July 1999.